-Bipolar a flaking technique where the object to be reduced is rested on an anvil connection to country and are opposed to disturbance of burials or their associated sites.
+Burials Aboriginal communities strongly associate burial sites with a connection to country and are opposed to disturbance of burials or their associated sites.
 General considerations for the presence of burial sites are the suitability of Sub surface deposits for digging purposes; with soft soil and sand being the most likely.
 They are more likely near water courses or in dunes near old lake beds or near the coast.
 Burials are often located near other sites such as oven mounds, shell middens or artefact scatters.